 No comment found.

-Witten sometime around March/April 1998

 During one class session, Mrs Sidebottom passed a newspaper cutting of an article on ‘lights’, then said ‘Read this piece about lights, then write a story on this theme’.

-31st assignment

 THE BOY WHO LOVED KALEIDOSCOPES

 When his papers came, he was just eighteen.
 He was astonished at the call.
 Was he supposed to go and fight?
 Would there be a battle and he participate in it?
 What contribution would a shy country boy like him offer to such an important worldwide conflict?